manuzrpEd/DataScience/README.md

 # Data Science Challenge - Compensation (salary) Estimation

-Data Science Challenge

-In this exercise, we are going to load a data set on variables that relate to worker salaries.
+In this exercise, we are going to study a dataset on variables that relate to worker salaries.
 We will build a model that can predict salary and identify how different features influence its magnitude, such as experience or education.